helgoboss/helgobox/doc/user-guide.md

 In this view, you have some more user interface elements at your disposal:

-- **Controller:** This shows the list of available controller presets.
+- **Preset:** This shows the list of available controller presets.
 A few are shipped with ReaLearn itself but you can also define your own ones and add them to this list!
 By default, this is set to "&lt;None&gt;", which means that no particular controller is active.
 Both, controller mappings and controller presets are completely optional.
   If you select a preset in this list, its corresponding mappings will be loaded and immediately get active.